ibakshay/github-actions-ci/README.md

 You can either choose one of the recommended workflows or you can also setup a workflow yourself.
 All the GitHub Actions workflows uses a very neat `YAML` syntax and  should be always stored  in `.github/workflows`of the project root.

-Let's start writing the workflow for the Continuous Integration (CI) of a Node.js Project.
-The GitHub Actions CI/CD
+Let's start building the workflow to setup the Continuous Integration(CI) for a Node.js App.
+You can setup GitHub Actions CI for any language and it is not language specific.